melissaeisenmann/melissaeisenmann/README.md

 - 🌻 I am a proud graduate of Randolph-Macon Woman's College and I am an Even.
 (This will make sense to other R-MWC/RC students and alumni.)
 - 🐱 My cat is named Cleo.
 She is an 18-year-old, long-haired Calico fluff ball with an attitude.
 (She is a cat after all.)
 She is usually my profile pic across social media.
 - 🧶 I love to knit, cross-stitch, and quilt.
 I alternate between them, often based on the weather.
 Sometimes it is too hot to knit.
 - 👽 I am a PC gamer.
-Though I normally prefer simulator games (The Sims, Cities: Skylines, etc.) as they don't activate my motion sickness, I have a deep love for Alien: Isolation.
+Though I normally prefer simulator games (The Sims, Cities: Skylines, etc.), I have a deep love for Alien: Isolation.
 I have played through it 9 times as of June 17, 2024 across all difficulty levels.
 I've gotten 100% of the achievements.
 I've even been doing some very casual speedrunning of it lately.
-I'm more focused on improving my own times as opposed to the actually-running-through-most-of-the-game official speedrunning styles.
-More power to those people but that's too much camera movement for me.
+My favorite category is 100%.
+On each playthrough, I have to access every mission & Nostromo log, pick up every ID tag, and pick up all blueprints and upgrades.
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/meisenmann/">https://www.linkedin.com/in/meisenmann/</a>

 <h2 id="MyJobs"> 📧 What Did I Do as a Campaign Developer? </h2>